 RULE: Don’t use indefinite articles with plural words.

-5. Article and uncountable noun error
+5. Article and uncountable noun mistakes

 INCORRECT: I have

 CORRECT: I have brown skin.